Shale gas failure offers rescue for EU green energy drive

 "I wouldn't completely write off shale gas development in Europe, but certainly the scale and speed at which it happens will not be like in the U.S.," said Chris Rowland, an associate at Ecofin, a British-based investment manager with around $1.9 billion of assets under management, covering global energy, utility, infrastructure and alternative energy sectors.

-"It's a good fuel for reducing emissions but not a good fuel for decarbonizing," he added.
+"It's a good fuel for reducing emissions but not a good fuel for decarbonising," he added.

 A series of European Commission road maps envisage virtually carbon-neutral power generation by the middle of the century.